 If you choose to request a competitive bid refund, you can do so by emailing ForeignInvestmentEnquiries@treasury.gov.au with an email title including the words "Request for competitive bid refund" and your case reference number.
 In your email, you should provide supporting documentation, including documentary evidence (preferably evidence provided by the person running the process) that you participated in a competitive bid process and were genuinely unsuccessful in that process.
-Giving false or misleading information is a serious offence.
+Giving false or misleading information is a serious offence.55 a competitive bid credit but it is not the entity that made the first application (for example, because it is another subsidiary of the same parent company), the requesting entity will need to provide the written consent of an authorised officer of the entity that made the first application.

 If you choose to request a competitive bid credit, you can do so by emailing the case officer you are assigned for the second application with an email title including the words "Request for competitive bid credit", or by including a request in the second application.
-If an entity requests a competitive bid credit but it is not the entity that made the first application (for example, because it is another subsidiary of the same parent company), the requesting entity will need to provide the written consent of an authorised officer of the entity that made the first application.
+If an entity requests

-&lt;sup>55 See Criminal Code section 137.1.
+55 See Criminal Code section 137.1.

-Decisions to grant a competitive bid refund or competitive bid credit will be made on a case-by-case basis.
+Decisions to grant a competitive bid refund or competitive bid credit will be made on a case--by--case basis.
 The factors and information above are general guidance and do not presuppose or guarantee the outcome of a particular case.

-Investments in Build to Rent developments
+Investments in Build to Rent developments Overview

-Overview